Exploring Gowlland Tod Provincial Park

 Those beginning at Caleb Pike lead to some stunning views from high on the ridge above Finlayson Arm.
 These trails can be followed all the way to Mackenzie Bight.
 For shorter excursions you can access the middle portion of the Gowlland Range.
 There is trail access to Jocelyn Hill off of Millstream Rd just up from Emma Dixon Rd.

-Mackenzie Bight
+Mckenzie Bight

-There are two trails at the Mackenzie Bight access leading down to the shores of Saanich Inlet.
+There are two trails at the Mckenzie Bight access leading down to the shores of Saanich Inlet.
 Here you will find a sheltered estuary with a rocky beach and other areas of rocky shoreline.
 It is a great spot to explore and have a picnic lunch!
-Both trials are about 3.5 kms and will take a couple of hours.
-One of the trails is very good and relatively smooth but it is still fairly steep so be prepared for a continuous climb back to the top.
-The second trail leading down, is much narrower, steeper and involves some stairs.
+Either way you choose to go you will need to allow a couple of hours.
+The main Mackenzie Bight trail, the most direct route down, is a wide, relatively smooth gravel path but it is still fairly steep so be prepared for a continuous climb back to the top.

 Tod Inlet